Electrical Engineering (EE)

 EE 5473.
 Fiber Optic Communication.
 (3-0) 3 Credit Hours.

+Prerequisite: Graduate standing or consent of instructor.
 In-depth study of fiber optic principles, performance of optical receivers, devices, digital and analog fiber optic transmission systems, wavelength division multiplexing systems, optical amplifiers, and fiber optic measurements.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5503.
 Introduction to Nanoelectronics.
 (2-3) 3 Credit Hours.

+Prerequisite: Graduate standing or completion of EE 3323.
 Fundamentals of semiconductor device physics.
 State-of-the-art CMOS and beyond-CMOS device technologies.
 Quantum transport theories of electron, phonon, and spin in nanoscale solids.
 Nanofabrication techniques.
 Low-dimensional nanomaterials for future electronics.
 Practical application of nanotechnology in mechanical, optical, and biological heterogeneous systems.
 Students will study a quantum phenomenon using a device simulation software.
 (Credit cannot be earned for both EE 4523 and EE 5503.
 Same as ME 5883.
 Credit cannot be earned for both EE 5503 and ME 5883.)
 Generally offered: Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5523.
 Introduction to Cloud Computing.
 (3-0) 3 Credit Hours.

+Prerequisite: Graduate standing or consent of instructor.
 Study in concepts related to cloud computing including key components of cloud computing, networking fundamentals, Python programming, resource allocation using cloud APIs, introduction to parallel programming with Python using MPI, data analytics fundamentals such as relational database theory, SQL/noSQL, and Map/Reduce.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5543.
-Nonlinear System and Control.
+Non Linear System and Control.
 (3-0) 3 Credit Hours.

 EE 5553.
 Deep Learning.
 (3-0) 3 Credit Hours.